Bones and Spinal Health

 People having immature bone and a higher degree of curve are more likely to have deterioration.

 Most people suffer from mild scoliosis and do not need treatment.
 However, severe cases should seek medical advice from orthopaedic specialists.

 - Uneven shoulders

 Scoliosis is often undetected as one’s body is covered by clothes and the condition is usually asymptomatic.
 Sometimes, postural asymmetry such as uneven shoulders, asymmetric shoulder blades prominence, uneven waist or pelvic tilt may be noticed.
 When the condition becomes severe, it may affect one’s physical appearance and cardiopulmonary function.

 How to prevent scoliosis?

-- There is no evidence that our daily habits such as exercise, diet or physiotherapy can prevent the incidence or deterioration of scoliosis.
+Currently, there is no evidence suggesting that our daily habits such as exercise, diet or physiotherapy can prevent the incidence or deterioration of scoliosis.